 Difference between Speedplay X and Speedplay Zero

 The Speedplay Zero, are essentially the same as the X series, but you can control the amount of float, offering more adjustability than the Zero, which are always set to maximum float.
 With the X, I always end up brushing against the side of the cranks.
 It means my cranks look polished (removing any decals).
-Also I wear through overshoes very quickly.
+Also, I wear through overshoes very quickly.

 The two series are not interchangeable, which is a bit of a pain.
 Since I started with X, I don’t want to make the transfer because it would be too expensive.
 But, if I could start again, I would choose the Zero series.

-With Zero, Speedplay suggest one option is to use the ‘Heel-In’ adjuster so that it didn’t hit the chainstay and to open the ‘Heel-Out’ to the full float.
+With Zero, Speedplay suggests one option is to use the ‘Heel-In’ adjuster so that it didn’t hit the chainstay and to open the ‘Heel-Out’ to the full float.
 I have to say, I’ve never used the micro adjuster, but it makes sense to prevent heel hitting chainstay.

 Drawbacks with Speedplay

 1. Cleats Expensive The X Cleats are expensive to replace. £31 at wiggle.
 I think these are the most expensive cleats.
 To be fair they do last a long time.
 I’ve had to replace about three times in six years.
 I try and avoid walking on cleats, but I find that it is the metal spring in the cleat which wears away first.
 Speedplay are unique in having the attachment mechanism in the cleat itself rather than the pedal.
 Hence why they are expensive.

 2. Bearing System.
 Speedplay say that they deliberately choose a more fiddly system to get better performance.
 They use three bearings and it needs more maintenance than standard pedals.
 But, they claim the cost of extra maintenance enables them to get a better performance.
 Because the bearings are more prone to have problems you need to do two things.